-- An agreement between the proponent and RVCA has seen that a limit of development be created.
-This setback (Development Limit) will be respected and is shown on the site plans and prevents direct impact with the top of slope (valleyland). - Indirect impacts could occur if the trees along the top of the slope are harmed resulting in less stability of the slope. - Sheet piling will be installed along the edge of the development that will ensure that slope stability is maintained and minimize the potential for erosion following construction. - The removal of woody vegetation will be minimized. - As discussed above, the CRZ will be respected for the trees along the Development Limit with the possible exception of the 12 m length for the tie-in to the existing storm sewer of Phases 1 (15.5 m2) and where the retaining wall near Tower 4 encroaches into the 3.5 m CRZ.
-There are two retaining walls that encroach into the CRZ of the trees to be retained outside of the development limit; one that is 280 m long and the other 130 m long.
-The area of CRZ that may be impacted by the retaining walls is 410 m2.
-The total area of CRZ that may be impacted by both the storm sewer and retaining walls is 425.5 m2. - A permit from the City will be required prior to removing trees greater than 10 cm in diameter. - No signs, notices or posters should be attached to any trees; - Any landscape plans should include native species as much as possible.
+- Grading should be timed to avoid periods of high runoff volumes (such as the spring and fall periods). - The 30 m setback protects the valley land. - Indirect impacts could occur if the trees along the top of the slope are harmed resulting in less stability of the slope. - Sheet piling will be installed along the edge of the development that will ensure that slope stability is maintained and minimize the potential for erosion following construction. - The removal of woody vegetation will be minimized. - A permit from the City will be required prior to removing trees greater than 10 cm in diameter. - No signs, notices or posters should be attached to any trees; - Any landscape plans should include only native species.
 Various species could be used including: red maple, white spruce, American basswood, red pine, sugar maple, hickory, red oak, bur oak, green ash, white ash, nannyberry, gray dogwood, or red osier dogwood.
 Where possible the woody vegetation should be planted in groupings to maximize wildlife benefit. - When clearing the forest on the slope mitigation measures to minimize harm to the root systems of trees adjacent to the proposed works will be implemented to protect them from indirect harm: - Clearing of vegetation within the CRZ of trees to be retained will be completed by hand. - o Sturdy fencing will be installed outside of the CRZ.
-This sturdy fence will remain in place until final grading and seeding takes place. - The sediment fence will be installed on the edge of the CRZ (no soil to be disturbed between the CRZ and the Development Limit/Trees to be retained. - o No grading or activities that may cause soil compaction (such as heavy machinery and stockpiling of materials) will be allowed within the fenced area. - o Furthermore, no machinery maintenance or refueling or stockpiling is permitted within 5 m of the outer edge of this fencing.
+This sturdy fence will remain in place until final grading and seeding takes place. - The sediment fence will be installed on the edge of the CRZ (no soil to be disturbed between the CRZ and the Development Limit/Trees to be retained. - No grading or activities that may cause soil compaction (such as heavy machinery and stockpiling of materials) will be allowed within the fenced area.

-- Exhaust fumes from all equipment will be directed away from the canopy of the trees to be retained. - o If roots of trees to be retained become exposed during site alterations, they will be buried immediately with soil or covered with filter cloth or woodchips and kept moist until the roots can be buried permanently. - o Any roots that must be cut will be cut cleanly to allow for healing.
+- o Ensure that the grades are matched at the limit of the natural feature or to the edge of any buffer. - o Furthermore, no machinery maintenance or refueling or stockpiling is permitted within 5 m of the outer edge of this fencing. - Exhaust fumes from all equipment will be directed away from the canopy of the trees to be retained. - o If roots of trees to be retained become exposed during site alterations, they will be buried immediately with soil or covered with filter cloth or woodchips and kept moist until the roots can be buried permanently. - o Any roots that must be cut will be cut cleanly to allow for healing.